 Local real estate

-for sale in Gallatin Tennessee is always a great place to invest
+for sale in Gallatin Tennessee and Sumner County, is always a great place to invest

 in a home or rental property.
 The fact is, in spite of recent

 real estate market upsets and losses, Middle Tennessee has

 survived quite nicely.
 Having a stable real estate market is